-Term loan 4 of RM30,883,000 (2022: RM27,506,000) is secured by way of:
+Term loan 4 of RM20,000,000 (2023: RM30,883,000) is secured by way of:

-- (i) Third party legal charge over a piece of vacant commercial land with a carrying value of RM45,314,000 (2022: RM45,314,000); - (ii) Fixed and floating charges over existing and future assets of the subsidiary; - (iii) Corporate guarantee of the Company; - (iv) Assignment over sales proceeds of the Housing Development Accounts (to the extent where legally and practically possible); - (v) Assignment over Designated Accounts; - (vi) Assignment over the construction contract with the main contractor and its related takaful plan/insurance policies; - (vii) Irrevocable Letter of Undertaking from the Company to: - (a) fund any cost overrun during the construction, development and until completion of the project; - (b) to meet any financial obligations during the Grace Period of Principal and throughout the tenure of the loan; and - (c) to complete the project. - (viii) Letter of Undertaking from the subsidiary to forward the subdivided titles and strata titles for the project for safe keeping by the Bank upon its issuance.
+- Third party legal charge over a piece of vacant commercial land with a carrying value of RM45,314,000 (2023: RM45,314,000); - (ii) Fixed and floating charges over existing and future assets of the subsidiary; - (iii) Corporate guarantee of the Company; - (iv) Assignment over sales proceeds of the Housing Development Accounts (to the extent where legally and practically possible); - (v) Assignment over Designated Accounts; - (vi) Assignment over the construction contract with the main contractor and its related takaful plan/insurance policies; - (vii) Irrevocable Letter of Undertaking from the Company to: - (a) fund any cost overrun during the construction, development and until completion of the project; - (b) to meet any financial obligations during the Grace Period of Principal and throughout the tenure of the loan; - (c) to complete the project. - (viii) Letter of Undertaking from the subsidiary to forward the subdivided titles and strata titles for the project for safe keeping by the Bank upon its issuance.